gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_motors.rst

     # setup buggy
     buggy = maqueen.MaqueenMotors()

-    buggy.right(speed=2, radius=40, duration=3000)
+    buggy.right(5, 4000)

 ----

 .. admonition:: Tasks

     #.
-Write code to drive the buggy to the right at speed 4 in small circles of 5 cm radius.
+Write code to drive the buggy to the right at tightness 4 for 2 seconds.
     #.
-Write code to drive the buggy to the right at speed 7 in medium circles of 80 cm radius.
+Write code to drive the buggy to the right at tightness 1 for 2 seconds.
     #.
-Write code to drive the buggy to the right at speed 10 in circles of increasing size.
-Use a range function to increase the radius every 4 seconds from 10 to 100 in steps of 10.
+Write code to drive the buggy to the right at decreasing tightness.
+Use a for loop to change the tightness from 5 to 1, with each turn lasting for 2 seconds.

 ----